colussim/mysql-innodb-k8s-operator/README.md

 ✅ **Step3:** Deployment  MySQL InnoDB Cluster

-The MySQL Operator has two types of resources :
+The MySQL Operator has three types of resources :
 - InnoDBCluster
 - MySQLBackup
+- ClusterSet

 > In this document, we will cover only the InnoDBCluster type.
 > To learn the details of each type, I encourage you to check this link: <a href="https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-properties.html" target="_docs">MySQL Operator Custom Resource Properties</a>